seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 Thou whoreson mad compound of majesty, by this light
 flesh and corrupt blood, thou art welcome.

-**DOLL TEARSHEET**
-How, you fat fool!
-I scorn you.

-**POINS**
-My lord, he will drive you out of your revenge and
-turn all to a merriment, if you take not the heat.

 **PRINCE HENRY**
 You whoreson candle-mine, you, how vilely did you
 speak of me even now before this honest, virtuous,